 If I have rental income do I need to complete a tax return?

-If your rental profits are under £2,500 per year you should contact HMRC.
+If your rental profits are between £1,000 and £2,500 per year you should contact HMRC.
 Collecting any tax due through your tax code might be possible rather than you needing to complete a tax return.

 You will need to complete a tax return if: